bit-shift-io/the-great-cook-up/cauliflower-soup.md

 2. Spray oven tray live oil.
 Put on cauliflower (leave 1/2 cup aside) and onion.
 Roast for 30min

-3. Fry bacon and garlic paste in wok
+3. Fry onion, bacon, garlic and veg in wok. then put aside

 4. Put roast veg into wok.
 Add stock beans.
 Bring to simmer.
 Cook for ~15min or till cauliflower tender